 - Refresh rate: Most laptops you’ll see will have 1080p resolution and a 60Hz display.
 And for many gamers, that’s absolutely enough.
 Higher resolution displays (2560 x 1440, 3840 x 2160) are pretty, but top out at 60Hz.
 That’s why for some gamers, 1080p may be the best option.
-Some vendors offer FHD displays with a faster, 144Hz refresh rate for smoother gaming.
+Some vendors offer FHD displays with a faster, 144Hz or 240Hz refresh rate for smoother gaming.
 Of course, you need a great GPU and to play on settings that emphasize frame rate over graphical fidelity to take advantage.

 - Nvidia G-Sync and AMD FreeSync: Some gaming notebooks, particularly on the high-end, support technologies that sync the display with the graphics cards, which eliminates screen tearing and ghosting.

 - Avoid touch screens: While not inherently bad, touch screens are unnecessary on gaming notebooks (some 2-in-1 models notwithstanding).
 They kill battery life and can make the display overly glossy.